Children & Teens

 In addition, many of our ongoing volunteer opportunities are open to children and teens, including grocery delivery and sorting clothing donations.
 To see a full menu of upcoming volunteer opportunities, visit: Volunteer Hub.

-For more information on youth programming, contact Brianna Torres, Volunteer Coordinator, at 267.256.2261 or email@example.com.
+For more information on volunteer opportunities for children and teens, contact Brianna Torres, Volunteer Coordinator, at 267.256.2261 or firstname.lastname@example.org.